marbetschar/Linux/Desktop/Adobe-Digital-Editions-ePub-Remove-DRM.md

 ## Remove DRM from eBook

 Now, all you need to remove DRM from your eBook is its path.
 By default Adobe Digital Editions stores the protected eBooks in `~/Documents/My Digital Editions/`.
-To free the eBook from DRM run the following command (**without** wine):
+To free the eBook from DRM run the following command (**without** Wine):

 ```
 python ~/.wine/drive_c/DeDRM/DeDRM_Plugin/ineptepub.py ~/.wine/drive_c/DeDRM/DeDRM_Plugin/adobekey_1.der ~/Documents/My\ Digital\ Editions/eBook.epub ~/Downloads/eBook-DRM-Free.epub